 Table of Visuals

-- The Federal Emergency Management Agency (FEMA), a branch of the US Department of Homeland Security (DHS), is the lead federal agency responsible for coordinating contracting support for domestic emergency operations.
+- The Federal Emergency Management Agency (FEMA), a branch of the Department of Homeland Security (DHS), is the lead federal agency responsible for coordinating contracting support for domestic emergency operations.

 - Military forces working on domestic support operations should minimize contracted support to the deployed force to avoid competing with other support efforts for limited local resources.

 - Many domestic support operations are handled at the state level.
-In these cases, Army and Air National Guard units provide military support under state active duty or under Title 32 of the United States Code (32 U.S.C.) control.
+In these cases, U.S. Army and Air National Guard units provide military support under state active duty or under 32 United States Code (U.S.C.).

-- Acquisition and emergency acquisition flexibilities are identified in Part 18 of the Federal Acquisition Regulation (FAR Part 18) and Part 218 of the Defense Federal Acquisition Regulation Supplement (DFARS Part 218).
+- Acquisition and emergency acquisition flexibilities are identified in Federal Acquisition Regulation (FAR) part 18 and Defense Federal Acquisition Regulation Supplement (DFARS) part 218.

 - Contracting officers are fully authorized to innovate and use sound business judgment that is otherwise consistent with law and within the limits of their authority.

 - Contracting units must practice regularly for responses to domestic emergency incidents and create standardized procedures for local response efforts.

 - The entire spectrum of human-made and natural disasters must be anticipated.